-- Huayna Picchu – Climbing the Huayna Picchu offers the most rewarding views of the site from atop.
+- Huayna Picchu: Climbing Huayna Picchu offers the most rewarding views of the site from atop the mountain.
 It is also considered to be the best place to see Machu Picchu from above.
-The towering mountain has a straight climb and does not require technical ability although you will have to pay extra for the climbing permit
+The towering mountain has a straight climb and does not require technical ability, although you will have to pay extra for the climbing permit

-- The Temple of the Sun – To observe the finest stone works of Machu Picchu, the Temple of the Sun is ideal to visit.
+- The Temple of the Sun: To observe the finest stone works of Machu Picchu, the Temple of the Sun is the ideal place to visit.
 The temple was possibly used as an astronomical observatory and contains niches where offerings were placed.

-- The royal tomb – Also called the palace of the princess, the cave-like building is thought to be a place where burial or sacrificial rituals were performed.
-To the left of the tomb lies a series of ceremonial baths designed intricately.
+- The royal tomb: Also called the palace of the princess, the cave-like building is thought to be a place where burial or sacrificial rituals were performed.
+To the left of the tomb lie a series of ceremonial baths designed intricately.

-- The Intihuatana stone – The carved pillar of Intihuatana is the most recognizable location that remains the testament of Incas knowledge.
-The pilar was used by the Incan people as a sundial to predict solstices.
-Till today, the Intihuatana stone accurately indicates the positioning of the sun.
+- The Intihuatana stone: The carved pillar of Intihuatana is the most recognisable location and remains a testament to Inca knowledge.
+The Incan people used the pillar as a sundial to predict solstices.
+Till today, the Intihuatana stone accurately indicated the position of the sun.

 Where to stay at Machu Picchu

-There are no hotels in Machu Picchu but the nearby town of Aguas Calientes is the best place to stay.
-The only accommodation located near Machu Picchu is the Machu Picchu sanctuary lodge which saves your traveling time.
+There are no hotels in Machu Picchu, but the nearby town of Aguas Calientes is the best place to stay.
+The only accommodation located near Machu Picchu is the Machu Picchu Sanctuary Lodge, which saves you travelling time.

-Aguas Calientes has a range of hotels which vary from luxury to budget-friendly accommodations.
-Moreover, staying in the local town helps travelers familiarize with the site of Machu Picchu and the culture.
+Aguas Calientes has a range of hotels that vary from luxury to budget-friendly accommodations.
+Moreover, staying in the local town helps travellers familiarise themselves with the site of Machu Picchu and its culture.

 Things to remember while traveling to Machu Picchu

-- Weather is unpredictable in Machu Picchu so it is best to carry layers to add or remove depending on the conditions.
+- The weather is unpredictable in Machu Picchu, so it is best to carry layers to add or remove depending on the conditions.
 During the wet season, carry a poncho or an umbrella for unexpected showers

 - The sun is extremely strong at the site’s high elevation, especially during the dry season.
 It is suggested to use sunblock to protect the skin, a hat, and sunglasses.